Tuition Assistance Program

 This program is for eligible employees pursuing either: a first Associate's or Bachelor’s Degree; or have an Associate’s degree and are now enrolled in a program to continue their education and obtain a Bachelor’s degree with an accredited institution of higher education.
 A second associate or bachelor degree is not covered.
 If not yet matriculated, up to two classes may be submitted for reimbursement with the intention to enroll in a degree program.
 Some certificate programs leading toward career paths where specific degree programs are not available are eligible for reimbursement (i.e. culinary and information technology certificate programs).

 The course of study leading to a degree does not necessarily need to align with the employee’s current position or area of discipline at the College and can also be pursued simply for personal growth and development.
 Reimbursements will be for up to $500 per semester ($1,000 per year) toward tuition and course related fees, minus any scholarship monies received.
 Travel expenses, books, and parking fees are not reimbursable.
 Maximum benefit is for 8 semesters ($4,000).

 Reimbursement for the course will be contingent upon:

-1) Approved Application for Tuition Assistance – to be completed in advance of taking any courses.
-Requires Supervisor and Director of Human Resources approval.
+1) Approved Application for Tuition Assistance Reimbursement which must be completed in advance of taking any courses and requires Supervisor and Human Resources approval.
 Any scheduling conflicts will need to be discussed and approved prior to registering for classes.
-It is expected that employees will attend classes outside their normal work hours.
+It is expected that, when possible, employees will attend classes outside their normal work hours.

 2) Successful completion of course with a minimum grade of C as verified through submission of official transcript or grade report.